Managing BDD scenarios with PractiTest

 Behavior-driven development or BDD, which was first written by Dan North, is a method for a more accessible and effective way for teams new to agile software delivery that aims at testing human behavior rather than a computer function.

-The approach, using the basic concepts of “given, when, then” to describe various user scenarios, offers an improved communication method between product owners, developers, testers and users with or without a tool.
-A common usage of this approach is with automation using Gherkin and combining it with unit testing.
+Test scenarios in BDD are based on the concept of “given, when, then” to describe various user BDD scenarios.
+Test cases written so, in simple text, help even non-technical team members to understand what is going on in the software project, with or without a test management tool.
+A common usage of the BDD approach is with automation using Gherkin and combining it with unit testing

 What BDD tests look like in PractiTest?

 Managing your BDD requirements using PractiTest will allow you to get end-to-end coverage for your user stories.
 PractiTest has you covered, from requirements, then connected to relevant tests and runs, followed by issues reporting (in case such arises) and all the way to reporting results via real time updating dashboards.

 By combining manual, automation and exploratory testing within PractiTest, you get a comprehensive picture of your testing status.
 Ensure that you are providing your stakeholders the right information at the right time, so they can make smarter project and product decisions.
 We’ll proceed to walk you through the process while giving some BDD test examples.

 BDD scenario examples from user stories in PractiTest

 Because BDD testing is based on user stories, it is best to start in PractiTest Requirements’ module, where you can create and manage all your project requirements. [see more on how to create Requirements]